BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS

+You can probably bring seclvl=3 for gateways now.
+Also I dont think gateway require restarts anymore on qb-edit

 qb-stop
 	- Detect settings if the VM has PPT, and warn to stop internally.
 Popup warn if necessary.